U.S. EPA Office of General Counsel

 The Office of General Counsel (OGC) is the chief legal advisor to the U.S. Environmental Protection Agency (EPA), the federal agency with primary responsibility for implementing the nation’s environmental laws.
 OGC attorneys provide counsel to EPA policy makers on legal issues associated with implementing these environmental laws as well as the laws governing the day-to-day operations of a federal agency.
 Approximately 160 attorneys work in OGC.
 Our principal office is located at EPA's headquarters complex in downtown Washington, DC.
 OGC is organized by practice area into eight law offices: Air and Radiation; Pesticides and Toxic Substances; Solid Waste and Emergency Response; Water; Cross-Cutting Issues; Alternative Dispute Resolution; General Law; and Civil Rights and Finance Law.

-OGC operates a highly-competitive, 12-week Summer Honors Program for law clerks who have completed their second year (or the equivalent for part-time students) at an American Bar Association accredited law school.
+OGC operates a highly competitive, 12-week volunteer Summer Honors Program for law clerks who have completed their second year (or the equivalent for part-time students) at an American Bar Association accredited law school.
 OGC seeks law clerks with strong academic credentials who have a demonstrated interest in environmental, administrative, government operations, civil rights, or public interest law.
 The effectiveness of EPA's legal responsibilities depends upon the recruitment and hiring of excellent and diverse legal talent.
-We recognize the need for attorneys and legal interns of varied backgrounds and skills and offer an inclusive environment that relies on those diverse perspectives to ensure that we effectively serve the American people.
-Students who participate in our programs will experience a new era of outreach and protection for communities historically underrepresented in EPA decision-making.
+We recognize the need for attorneys and legal interns of varied backgrounds and skills, and offer an inclusive environment that relies on those diverse perspectives to ensure that we effectively serve the American people.
+Students who participate in our program will experience a new era of outreach and protection for communities historically underrepresented in EPA decision-making.
 The Agency is building strong working relationships with tribes, communities of color, economically distressed cities and towns, young people and others, but this is just a start.
 Therefore, we want to make sure we are recruiting the best, the brightest and most diverse EPA ever and ensure EPA is a place for people who are talented, smart, and passionate about protecting the environment.
-Law clerks must be U.S. citizens.
 EPA is an equal opportunity employer.
 Selection for this student volunteer appointment will be based solely on merit without regard to race, color, religion, age, gender, national origin, political affiliation, disability, sexual orientation, marital or family status or other differences.
-Veterans are encouraged to apply.
+Law clerks must be U.S. citizens.
+Veterans are strongly encouraged to apply.

 OGC is committed to providing law clerks with a tremendous legal learning experience.
 Law clerks can expect to gain experience researching and writing about administrative, environmental, and general law issues.
-Law clerks also are assigned individual mentors and have opportunities to participate in client meetings, attend field trips, and improve professional skills.
-For more information, please visit: Employment Opportunities.
+The interns are assigned individual mentors and have opportunities to participate in client meetings, attend field trips, and improve professional skills.
+For more information, please visit: www.epa.gov/ogc.

-This year, OGC will conduct on-campus interviews at law schools in the Washington, DC, area and, for other finalists, will offer either telephone interviews or in-person interviews at certain law schools.
+This year, OGC will conduct on-campus interviews at law schools in the Washington, DC area and, for other finalists, will offer either telephone interviews or in-person interviews at certain law schools.
 Travel expenses to interview locations will not be paid by EPA.
-OGC expects to conduct interviews in August and September and to begin contacting finalists about hiring decisions in October 2014.
+OGC expects to conduct interviews in August and September, and begin contacting finalists about hiring decisions in October 2015.
 The EPA is committed to offering selectees with a summer-long professional development experience.
 We expect those who accept an offer to honor and adhere to their commitment.